karlotness/adrt/docs/install.rst

 compiler via the ``CFLAGS`` environment variable.
 For GCC the correct flag is ``-fopenmp``.
 In this case, run pip as::

-  CFLAGS="-fopenmp" python -m pip install .
+  CFLAGS="-O3 -fopenmp" python -m pip install .

 This will install an OpenMP-enabled copy of the package.
 Other compilers will require different flags to be passed through ``CFLAGS``